Safety

 "Laboratory operations involve the use of hazardous chemicals and equipment, which may pose health hazards and physical hazards to laboratory personnel.
 These hazards can be managed or minimized through appropriate facilities, protocols and knowledgeable personnel, the foundations of practicing safe science.
 Regulations which address these issues are intended to formalize existing protocols and training practices.
 These protocols, practices and regulatory issues regarding research are routinely practiced and addressed in the private sector.
 Thus implementation, while legally mandated, enhances the academic experience of our students and prepares them to recognize regulatory aspects of research operations at OSU and elsewhere.
 All faculty, staff and lab personnel have responsibilities to ensure a safe environment for academic research."

-The following links are meant to assist in understanding the basic framework for the environment we are attempting to maintain within our department.
+The resources listed here are meant to assist in understanding the basic framework for the environment we are attempting to maintain within our department.
 Please take some time to explore them.

-All lab personal are required to complete the following EHS trainings:
+All lab personal are required to complete the following EHS trainings (.an OSU login id and password are required):

 Building Emergency Action Plan (BEAP)